bitnami/charts/bitnami/jasperreports/README.md

 Find more information about how to deal with common errors related to Bitnami’s Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 11.0.0

+The [Bitnami JasperReports](https://github.com/bitnami/bitnami-docker-jasperreports) image was migrated to a "non-root" user approach.
+Previously the container ran as the `root` user and the Tomcat daemon was started as the `tomcat` user.
+From now on, both the container and the Tomcat daemon run as user `1001`.
+You can revert this behavior by setting the parameters `containerSecurityContext.runAsUser` to `root`.

+Consequences:

+- The HTTP/HTTPS ports exposed by the container are now `8080/8443` instead of `80/443`.
+- Backwards compatibility is not guaranteed.

+To upgrade to `9.0.0`, backup JasperReports data and the previous MariaDB databases, install a new JasperReports chart and import the backups and data, ensuring the `1001` user has the appropriate permissions on the migrated volume.

+In addition to this, the image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-jasperreports/tree/master/7/debian-10/rootfs) folder of the container image.

 ### To 10.0.0